donnytian/Npoi.Mapper/README.md

 1. Import POCOs from Excel file (XLS or XLSX) via [NPOI](https://github.com/tonyqus/npoi)
 2. Export objects to Excel file (XLS or XLSX) (inspired by [ExcelMapper](https://github.com/mganss/ExcelMapper))
-3. No code required to map object properties and column headers by default naming convention (see below sectioin)
+3. No code required to map object properties and column headers by default naming convention (see below section)
 4. Support to escape and truncate chars in column header for mapping
 5. Also support explicit column mapping with attributes or fluent methods
 6. Support custom object factory injection